[Sir Henry Bellingham in the Chair]

 “For the last few years, major efforts have gone into changing the depopulation trend in Argyll and Bute.
 To do this, we needed to create jobs and major progress has been made…But Argyll is a place of many small firms.

-These rely heavily on local banking services and the plans by RBS to close their offices in three of our most important towns would be a major setback…As the UK government is the principle owner of RBS, I would strongly request that this decision be reversed.”
+These rely heavily on local banking services and the plans by RBS to close their offices in three of our most important towns would be a major setback…As the UK government is the principal owner of RBS, I would strongly request that this decision be reversed.”

 “It is our opinion that these branch closures demonstrate a lack of care and compassion from RBS about rural communities and vulnerable people, who will be disproportionately impacted by the decision, and the process by which these decisions were made was unethical.”